tr4ce123/csxl-final-team-c6/docs/specs/organization-roster-spec.md

 ### Services

-The two services we introduced are the Member Service and the Applicant Service which can be found in the Organization Folder
+The two services we introduced are the Member Service and the Applicant Service which can be found in the Organization Folder.
+We also added a method to the existing Event Service.

 #### Member Service